 The photo below (right) shows what it looks like when you don’t light the background at all.
 You get a tone and color other than the intended white.
 In the photo on the left, the background was lit, but there was no main light illuminating the subject.
 Therefore, the resulting image is almost a silhouette of the subject.

-The photo below shows the setup with only the left background light firing.
+The photo below shows the setup with only the left background light firing:

 You will notice in the two images below that only the right background light fired in the left photo, and only the left background light fired in the right photo.
-Such lighting is acceptable, of course, if that was your intention.
+Such lighting is acceptable, of course, if that is your intention.
 The main light was positioned at a 45-degree angle on camera right.
 I wanted to bounce my flash onto the white rogue bender to modify the light.

 You may also notice that in the left photo (above), there is a very slight shadow of Sven on the background behind him – because the left background light didn’t fire.
 When the background light did fire on the left, this shadow was eliminated (right photo, above).